 Kids of all ages can explore their artistic side at this one-stop-shop open Thursday–Sunday.
 Clay and pottery painting are perfect for the little ones, while older siblings will enjoy glass fusing.
 There's a flat fee of $7.50 per child; prices range from $4–$50, but most kid-friendly projects run $15–25.

 Grab an easel and let the creativity flow at A Sip of Art.

 A Sip of Art – West Orange

-Known for paint-and-sip parties, A Sip of Art isn't only for grown-ups—your mini Monet can also play with colors and paints at this cool art lounge.
-Monthly Saturday morning Family Paint sessions feature kid-friendly paintings that little fingers can keep up with.
-After-school classes for kids 5–12 and teens introduce art history in addition to drawing and acrylic painting skills and techniques.
+Known for paint-and-sip parties, A Sip of Art isn't only for grown-ups—your mini-Monet can also play with colors and paints at this cool art lounge.
+Boredom Busters sessions feature kid-friendly projects that little fingers can keep up with, with mother-daughter paint-and-sips and holiday-themed workshops also on the schedule.

 Art Kids Academy – Lyndhurst

 Twice-monthly Saturday Art School classes allow kids 5–14 to create drawings, paintings, collages, and sculptures as they learn about master artists and fine art from the world.
 Each class is followed by an open critique where students are encouraged to speak positively about each other's work in front of parents and siblings.